• Home

 Noise Filter – a textured surface that absorbs high overtones

 Who needs it?
 Concert band players – just to hear yourself!
-Jazz players – for a sensational sound.
+Jazz players for a sensational sound.
 Sax and bass clarinet doublers, for easier cross-over.
-For classical players who don't own a $ prestige instrument.
-Anyone who stumbles over the break.
-Most owners say they'll never go back to a standard mouthpiece.
+Classical players who don't own a $ prestige instrument.
+Anyone who stumbles over the break or just don't enjoy the instrument.
+Most owners say they'll never go back to a standard mouthpiece. " It's like an amplifier for my alto clarinet! " (Maria B, Colorado)

-You don't need a high-end instrument, just an over-the-top mouthpiece It makes even old plastic school horns sound wonderful
+You don't need a high-end instrument, just an over-the-top mouthpiece It even makes an old plastic school horn sound wonderful

 PHOTO compares it to a traditional mouthpiece